 Due to the complexity of the home buying and mortgage process, it is almost impossible to understand the full mortgage application and approval process in a matter of days.

-- Majority of borrowers will not review every page and will just sign the needed signature pages and send it back to their loan officer without reading the mortgage loan disclosures.
+- Most will just sign the needed signature pages and send them back to their loan officer without fully reviewing loan disclosures

-- This are common mistakes first time home buyer makes applying for mortgage and many times can be a costly mistake.
+- These are common mistakes a first-time home buyer makes applying for a mortgage